gffernandez/SEBC/security/labs/0_kerberos.md

 # Kerberos

-Create a Linux user named after your GitHub handle You'll use this account to test access to the cluster Make sure this account is present on all nodes with the same UID/GID
+Create a Linux user named after your GitHub handle.
+You'll use this account to test access to the cluster.
+Make sure this account is present on all nodes with the same UID/GID.
 ```
 $ sudo su
 $ useradd gffernandez